openvinotoolkit/openvino/docs/MO_DG/prepare_model/Additional_Optimizations.md

 Model conversion API represented by ``convert_model()`` provides command-line parameters to specify the values: ``mean_values``, ``scale_values``, ``scale``.
-Using these parameters, Model Conversion API embeds the corresponding preprocessing block for mean-value normalization of the input data and optimizes this block so that the preprocessing takes negligible time for inference.
+Using these parameters, model conversion API embeds the corresponding preprocessing block for mean-value normalization of the input data and optimizes this block so that the preprocessing takes negligible time for inference.